About Outpatient Ultrasound Imaging

-- Sedation - Sedation may be necessary for a thorough US examination.
-The anesthesiology section will provide the imaging service with recommended protocols.
-The animal may be disoriented and off balance for about half an hour and they will be hospitalized in our wards.
-The animal will not be discharged until he/she is standing and able to move around safely.
+- Sedation - If sedation is required for the ultrasound, the patient may be disoriented and off balance for about half an hour after the exam.
+The patient will be discharged when he/she is standing and able to move around safely.

 - Prior to discharge, our radiologist will call the referring veterinarian to discuss findings.

 - Upon discharge, we will provide the client with a CD containing images and discharge information.

 - We will mail a CD with images and send the imaging report directly to the referring veterinarian by fax within 24-48 hours of the exam.